cloudmailin/docs.cloudmailin.com/docs/parsing_email.md

     config.gem 'mail'

-Then create a controller script/generate controller incoming_mails, you are free to call the controller anything you like.
+Then create a controller `script/generate controller incoming_mails`, you are free to call the controller anything you like.
 Make sure you add your controller to your routes file (resources :incoming_mails) and then setup the create method like so.

     class IncomingMailsController < ApplicationController
       require 'mail'